awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 1. On the **Select engine** screen, choose Aurora MySQL\.

-    For **Engine version**, choose Aurora MySQL 2\.09 or higher, or Aurora MySQL 1\.23 or higher if practical\.
-With those versions, you have the fewest limitations on parallel query usage\.
+   For **Engine version**, choose Aurora MySQL 2\.09 or higher\.
+With these versions, you have the fewest limitations on parallel query usage\.
 Those versions also have the most flexibility to turn parallel query on or off at any time\.

     If it isn't practical to use a recent Aurora MySQL version for this cluster, choose **Show versions that support the parallel query feature**\.
 Doing so filters the **Version** menu to show only the specific Aurora MySQL versions that are compatible with parallel query\.

-1. \(For older versions only\) For **Capacity type**, choose **Provisioned with Aurora parallel query enabled**\.
-The AWS Management Console only displays this choice when you select an Aurora MySQL version lower than 1\.23\.
-For Aurora MySQL 1\.23 or 2\.09 and higher, you don't need to make any special choice to make the cluster compatible with parallel query\.

-1. \(For recent versions only\) For **Additional configuration**, choose a parameter group that you created for **DB cluster parameter group**\.
-Using such a custom parameter group is required for Aurora MySQL 1\.23 or 2\.09 and higher\.
+1. For **Additional configuration**, choose a parameter group that you created for **DB cluster parameter group**\.
+Using such a custom parameter group is required for Aurora MySQL 2\.09 and higher\.
 In your DB cluster parameter group, specify the parameter settings `aurora_parallel_query=ON` and `aurora_disable_hash_join=OFF`\.
 Doing so turns on parallel query for the cluster, and turns on the hash join optimization that works in combination with parallel query\.

 **To verify that a new cluster can use parallel query**